-Now back to my question: Have you read any of the above books?
+Blogging challenges can be fun, but they can also be surprisingly productive.
+I co-host the A to Z Challenge, and over the years, it has given rise to quite a few books.
+Have you read any of these books?
 Did you write a book based on the A to Z Challenge?
-Care to tell us about it?
-Can you add more books to the list..I’m sure there are AZ books I missed out.
+Can you add to the list..I’m sure there are books I missed out.
 Have you taken part in the April blogging challenge before?
 Have you signed up for the challenge this year?